The most frequently asked questions are answered here, but if you still have questions, please don’t hesitate to contact us

 Unlike many other psychological therapies, Hypnotherapy is generally considered to be a fairly short-term approach in which beneficial change, if it is to occur, should become apparent within a relatively few sessions.
 I will never pressurise you to re-book after your first session, but will discuss at your consultation how many sessions I think you might benefit from for your particular issue.

 We’ve all, at some time or another, made an appointment and then something really important has cropped up, or we’ve decided that the time just isn’t right at the moment.
-We fully accept that this happens, it’s life.
-In these instances, all we ask is that you respect the value of our time and give us as much notice as possible.
-If appointments are cancelled at very short notice we don’t have time to book in another client to take your place, which isn’t fair on anyone who may have wanted your appointment slot, or us.
+We fully accept that this happens; it’s life.
+In these instances all we ask is that you respect the value of our time and give us as much notice as possible.
+If appointments are cancelled at very short notice we don’t have time to book in another client to take your place, which isn’t fair on anyone who may have wanted your appointment slot and leaves us out of pocket.
 Therefore if you cancel within 24 hours of your appointment, or fail to arrive, you will be asked to pay the full treatment price.
-We also operate a ‘two strikes’ policy for clients who fail to arrive or cancel very late in the day, regardless of cancellation payment.
-Whilst our cancellation policy compensates us for our time and lost earnings, it doesn’t help a client who might have wanted/needed an appointment with us and been turned away unnecessarily
+We also operate a ‘no re-booking’ policy for clients who fail to arrive or cancel very late in the day (except, of course, in cases of sudden illness or emergency)

 Can I claim for my session(s) through my health cash plan?